ByteLogicLabs/Table-Relay/README.md

 The first Rust build compiles all five database adapters and can take several minutes; subsequent builds are incremental.

-> **AI is optional and configured in-app, not via environment variables.** For a hosted provider, open **Settings → AI Providers**, add a credential, and activate it (keys are stored locally on your machine — see [Security](#security)).
-For a **local model** you need no key at all: pick **Local Llama**, download a GGUF model from the built-in catalog, and Table Relay runs it on-device via `llama.cpp` (install the open-source [`llama.cpp`](https://github.com/ggerganov/llama.cpp) `llama-server` CLI first — e.g. `brew install llama.cpp`).
+> **AI is optional and configured in-app, not via environment variables.** For a hosted provider, open **Settings > AI Providers**, add a credential, and activate it (keys are stored locally on your machine, see [Security](#security)).
+For a **local model** you need no key at all: pick **Local Llama**, download a GGUF model from the built-in catalog, and Table Relay runs it on-device via `llama.cpp` (install the open-source [`llama.cpp`](https://github.com/ggerganov/llama.cpp) `llama-server` CLI first, for example `brew install llama.cpp`).
+For a **CLI provider**, log in to Claude Code or Codex CLI in your terminal as usual; Table Relay only invokes the binary you already authenticated and bills under your own account.
 There is no required `.env` file to run the app.

 ### Installing a downloaded release

 Release builds are **not code-signed or notarized**, so the OS will warn you the first time you open the app.

-**macOS** — you may see *"Table Relay is damaged and can't be opened"* or *"Apple cannot check it for malicious software."* This is Gatekeeper quarantining an unsigned download, not actual corruption.
+**macOS**: you may see *"Table Relay is damaged and can't be opened"* or *"Apple cannot check it for malicious software."* This is usually Gatekeeper quarantining an unsigned download, not actual corruption.
 After dragging the app into `/Applications`, clear the quarantine flag once:

 ```bash
 xattr -dr com.apple.quarantine "/Applications/Table Relay.app"
 ```

 Then open it normally.
+If "damaged" still appears, confirm the build matches your Mac's architecture: a build made only for Apple Silicon will not run on an Intel Mac (and vice versa).
+Use a universal build to cover both (see the scripts below).

-**Windows** — SmartScreen shows *"Windows protected your PC."* Click **More info → Run anyway**.
+**Windows**: SmartScreen shows *"Windows protected your PC."* Click **More info > Run anyway**.

 ### Build a release bundle